letanure/test-pennylane/README.md

 );
 ```

-Use it like the following example:
+Use the api client as follow

 ```
 import * as React from 'react;